-Introduction to the Review Process The purpose of Part C is to outline the procedure for conducting a review and to set out the responsibilities of the area manager, CASP principal social worker and those of the members of the review panel.
+Introduction to the Review Process

+The purpose of Part C is to outline the procedure for conducting a review and to set out the responsibilities of the area manager, CASP principal social worker and those of the members of the review panel.

 The option of a review of the substantiation assessment must be offered to the PSAA where a "founded" outcome has been reached.
 This review is a 'review for error'.
 It is an impartial examination of the work which has been undertaken by the CASP social worker.
 It does not involve a full re-assessment of the allegations.
-The review will be undertaken if there was a sustainable basis for the final conclusion (meaning that it was not clearly in error)
+The review will be undertaken by two review panel members who are independent and external to Tusla.